 Graduates of the Doctor of Education program will be able to think, speak, read, and write in a broad manner about the field of education and related topics, demonstrating a breadth of knowledge, intellectual maturity, and initiative that can be applied to a range of future endeavors.

 *View our admission criteria for Harrison Middleton University programs.

 Upon successful completion of the Doctor of Education program, students will have met the following objectives:

-- Design, implement, and complete a self-directed doctoral program of study in the great idea of education and the great works in liberal arts.
+Design, implement, and complete a self-directed doctoral program of study in education and the humanities.

-- Demonstrate facility with the Shared Inquiry methodology by formulating interpretive questions and taking part in course discussions.
+Demonstrate facility with the methods of inquiry-based discussion by formulating interpretive questions and taking part in course discussions.